defunctzombie/node-book/README.md

 // after the first arguments, remaining arguments are again treated as if they were the first log.warn({ something: 'bad' }, 'foo %s', 'bar');

-// will print the message, however something: 'bad' will be added to the final log item [warn] foo bar
+// will print the message 'foo bar', however the {something: 'bad'} object can be accessed in your custom middleware as you please.
+[warn] foo bar
 ```